Planning a Walk Japan School Trip

 Creation & Delivery

-2. Provide a draft programme for discussion;
+2. Provides a draft School Trip programme for review by the school;

 - Ikebana flower arranging